canonical/ubuntu-cloud-docs/google/google-explanation/gce-image-retention-policy.rst

 where:
   - **EOL** refers to when an interim Ubuntu release (for example, Lunar Lobster 23.04) has reached end-of-life, `and will no longer enjoy support <https://ubuntu.com/about/release-cycle/>`_
-  - **EOSS** refers to when an LTS Ubuntu release (for example, Jammy Jellyfish 22.04) has reached "End of Standard Support" but will remain supported under Ubuntu Pro
+  - **EOSS** refers to when an LTS Ubuntu release (for example, Jammy Jellyfish 22.04 LTS) has reached "End of Standard Support" but will remain supported under Ubuntu Pro